kushaldube/KushalDube/README.md

-### Hi there 👋, I'm Kushal Dube, a sophomore from the CSE Core branch.
+### Hi there 👋, I'm Kushal Dube, a prefinal year from the CSE Core branch.

 <!--